 It is best if you have regular meals.
 It is beneficial to the body to eat at least three times a day.
 You should try to be honest (with yourself and other people) about the amount of food you are actually eating.
 You should reduce the number of times you weigh yourself; try only to weigh yourself once a week.
 It may be useful to keep an eating diary in order to write down all the food that you eat.
 You may also be asked to keep a diary of any purging behaviours.

 This is not a matter of just getting on with it yourself.
-Your eating disorder clinic would recommend a specific programme, and support you through it.
+Your eating disorder clinic would recommend a specific programme or support group, and help you through it.

 Cognitive behavioural therapy (CBT) is the most commonly used 'talking' (psychological) treatment for bulimia.
 It helps you to look at the reasons why you developed bulimia.
 CBT aims to change any false beliefs that you have about your weight and body.
 It also helps to show you how to deal with emotional issues.
 Talking treatments take time and usually require regular sessions over several months.